Kong/kong/UPDATE.md

 ## Update to Kong `0.5.0`

+Migrating to 0.5.0 can be done **without downtime** by following those instructions.
 It is important that you be running Kong `0.4.2` and have the latest release of Python 2.7 on your system when executing those steps.

-Several changes were introduced in this version: some plugins and properties were renamed and the database schema slightly changed to introduce "plugins migrations".
+> Several changes were introduced in this version: some plugins and properties were renamed and the database schema slightly changed to introduce "plugins migrations".
 Now, each plugin can have its own migration if it needs to store data in your cluster.
 This is not a regular migration since the schema of the table handling the migrations itself changed.

 ##### 1. Configuration file